gabrielcpcoelho/brasilprev-api/README.md

 if you decide to use only the command line, just use the following command line: mvn spring-boot:run

 For more information, I included in the repository a power point that has all implementation like a flow.
-The archive name is Atividades Teste Brasilprev.pptx
+The archive name is Atividades Teste Brasilprev.pptx.
+In this archive I describe all endpoints and your respective JSON.